 As the temperatures drop, it doesn’t mean your healthy eating habits get dropped too!
-Your nutritional requirements remain the same year round – a balanced diet of healthy carbs, lean protein, low fat dairy and the 5+ a day of fruit and vegetables.
+Your nutritional requirements remain the same year round – a balanced diet of healthy wholegrain carbs, good quality protein, full fat/low sugar dairy and the 5+ a day of fruit and vegetables.
 Although the fresh fruit and vegetable options may be more limiting during winter don’t forget to check out the freezer at your local supermarket, the frozen fruit & veges are just as good.
 Also try out healthy new recipes to incorporate the seasonal produce that is available into your meals.

-Preparing and cooking your own hearty winter meals is always the best option rather than relying on pre-packaged TV meals which contain highly processed foods and are usually loaded with preservations, flavour enhancers, fat, salt or sugar.
+Preparing and cooking your own hearty winter meals is always the best option rather than relying on pre-packaged TV meals which contain highly processed foods and are usually loaded with preservatives, flavor enhancers, Trans fat, salt or sugar.

 When you prepare your own meals you are responsible for what goes into it so make sure you use lean meats and trim off all the visible fat (and remove the skin from chicken).
-There can be lots of hidden calories in sauces so use light sauces instead and place them on the side of your plate so you can add a little when required, rather than smothering your meal in it.
+There can be lots of hidden calories in sauces so make your own sauces instead with wholesome ingredients and place them on the side of your plate so you can add a little when required, rather than smothering your meal in it.